ChanthMiao/ghc-wiki-mirror/Unboxed-Numerics.md

 ```
 (`N` is not restricted, all of 8, 16, 32, and 64 are supported.)

+## Issues being addressed

+- The old system is overly complex and asymmetric.
+  The new systems isn't, and is thus easier to learn.
+  It also matches expectations for users coming from C since C99, and Rust.
+  Overall, the wider programming community seems to agree retrofitting fixed-sized numerics on top of native ones was a historical convenience that lived far too long.

+- Sized standard (boxed) Haskell types, especially via their `Foreign.C.Types` newtypes, not corresponding to sized C-- types broke FFI on Aarch64.

+- `Int64#` requires copious CPP to use correctly portably across 64-bit and 32-bit platforms.
+The CPP is pure cruft as there is no difference in *intent* just the *mechanism* by which that attempt is accomplished.

+- The `Int8#` and `Int16#` primops better express the intent to the backend, allowing perhaps faster numeric code (e.g. between autovectorization in LLVM and OOM magic on the CPU itself).

+- The `Int8#` and `Int16#` primops by *not* being used by their boxed type counterparts are somewhat under-tested.

+- The implementation of the dissapearing `Int64#` primops is the final remaining single-target assumption baked into the GHC binary.
+  Otherwise GHC is is entirely multi-target as controlled by the configuration files and CLI flags.

+- The old `{extend,narrow}Int<N>` naming scheme didn't scale to 32 and 64 bits:

+   - With 32-bit prim types on 32-bit arch, we aren't "extending" or "narrowing" at all, everything is a no op.

+   - With 64-bit prim types on 32-bit arch, we are in fact narrowing with the "extending" op, and  extending with the "narrowing" op.
+     In other words, the names would be completely backwards!

+   - Then new `<type>To<type>` naming scheme avoids extra connotations that would be invalidated.

 ## How we got here

 1. Old discussion about `Int64#` TODO fill in.